navicore/cem3/docs/JSON_ITERATION_PLAN.md

 "[true]" → parses as: [ then parses "true" → works (keyword parser stops correctly)
 ```

-**Root Cause**: The number parser was originally designed for standalone values where `string->float` could consume the whole string.
+**Root Cause**: The number parser uses `string->float` which consumes the whole remaining string.
 Inside arrays, we need to find where the number ends (first non-digit/non-number-char) and only parse that substring.

 ### 2. Multi-Element Arrays Not Implemented